-You can visit Preah Khan with The Angkor Pass, purchased both online and in person at The Angkor Archaeological Park Ticket office.
 At the time of writing, foreign tourists have been virtually wiped out due to COVID-19.
 As a result, those lucky enough to be in Cambodia have an unprecedented opportunity to see the temple free from the usual crowds.
 If you can, don’t even hesitate!

 For more on this incredible region of Cambodia, check out more of my travel reports on The Temples of Angkor.